SemSSK/lox-rs/README.md

 | Fun | fun      |
 | Eof | special token represents end of file |

-the tokens will be represented as an rust enum data type
+the tokens will be represented as an rust enum data type the lexer's return type will be (`Vec<Result<Token,String>>`) in case of syntax errors

+the algorithm for parsing is similar to the one showcased in the book althought it was easier to parse through special symbols such as : if, else, while...etc using pattern matching on the strings to construct the token instead of explicitly creating them.